Otterdays/Zombobs/ITCH/page_description.md

 ---

-**⚠️ Early Production Disclaimer:** This game is currently in active development (V0.5.3).
+**⚠️ Early Production Disclaimer:** This game is currently in active development (V0.8.2.2 ALPHA).
 Features may change, bugs may exist, and content is still being added.
 Your feedback is welcome!

 *Playable directly in your browser.
 Best experienced on Chrome or Edge.
 Requires modern browser with WebGPU support (optional, falls back to Canvas 2D).*